ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-faqs.md

 {: #migfaq-terminology}
 {: faq}

-In some cases, it does not.
+Sometimes, it does not.
 The following table compares key terms in Local Load Balancer with their corresponding and differing terms in Cloud Load Balancer.

 | Local Load Balancer Term  | Cloud Load Balancer Term |
 | ------------- | ------------- |